bagyeman90/monitoring-app/README.md

 You can customize the Terraform configuration to fit your specific requirements, such as adjusting the instance types, scaling options, and other parameters.

 Monitoring and Observability
-The Cloud-Native Monitoring Application leverages AWS services for monitoring and observability, including:
+The Cloud-Native Monitoring Application leverages AWS services for monitoring and observability.

-Amazon CloudWatch for logging and metrics

-AWS X-Ray for distributed tracing

-AWS CloudTrail for auditing and security monitoring

 You can configure these services in the Terraform configuration or through the AWS Management Console.